Multi-Regulator Functional Renormalization Group for Many-Fermion Systems: NSR theory from MR-FRG

-Let us first analyze the self-energy correction for large scale parameters $k$.
-Since all kinds of excitations are gapped sufficiently if $k$ is large, and the momentum-dependent part of $\Sigma_k$ must be small.
-In the BCS side, there are gapped fermions inside the Fermi sphere even when $k$ is large, so that the self-energy itself can be comparable with the chemical potential.
-However, it only shifts the chemical potential to the Fermi energy and does not affect the low-energy dynamics.
+Let us first analyze the self-energy correction for large $k$.
+Since all kinds of excitations are gapped if $k$ is large, the momentum-dependent part of $\Sigma_k$ must be small.
+In the BCS side, there are gapped fermions inside the Fermi sphere even when $k$ is large, so that the self-energy itself can be comparable with the chemical potential: It only shifts the chemical potential and does not affect the low-energy dynamics.
 As a result, its effect on $T_c/\ve_F$ is not significant since $T_c$ and $\ve_F$ are shifted in the same way \cite{Tanizaki:2013doa,Tanizaki:2013fba}.
 In the BEC side, since the number density becomes exponentially small for large $k$, so is the self-energy \cite{Tanizaki:2013yba}.
-Therefore, we do not take into account the large-$k$ behavior of self-energy so seriously in this paper, and concentrate on the low-$k$ behavior.